Mike11199/.NET-typescript-rock-climbing-and-ski-shop/cdk/README.md

 - `AlpinePeakRepositoryStack` owns the retained, AES256-encrypted, mutable ECR repository with push scanning disabled to match the existing repository.
-- `AlpinePeakStack` owns its root A-alias, listener rule, target group, ECS resources, service security group, and RDS security group.
+- `AlpinePeakStack` owns its root A-alias, listener rule, target group, ECS resources, service security group, ECS-to-RDS security group, and pgAdmin RDS access security group.
 - The service security group accepts port 80 only from the shared ALB security group.
-The RDS security group accepts PostgreSQL port 5432 only from the application service security group.
+The ECS-to-RDS group accepts PostgreSQL port 5432 only from the application service group.
+The separate definition in `alpine_peak_cdk/operator_rds_access.py` adds the pgAdmin group to the same `AlpinePeakStack`; it is a separate file, not a separate CloudFormation stack.
 - Runtime resource names remain stable, while account- and region-dependent references are built from CloudFormation pseudo parameters.